Why Hire a Real Estate Agent When You’re Selling or Buying

 Get an all-cash, no-obligation offer through HomeLight’s Simple Sale platform whenever you’re ready.
 Receive your offer quickly and close in as little as 10 days.
 No showings, no repairs, no open houses.

-There are roughly 25 documents in every real estate transaction.
-Sometimes the industry jargon in contracts and real estate documents can feel like a foreign language.
+There are over 20 documents in every real estate transaction.
+Sometimes, the industry jargon in contracts and documents can feel like a foreign language.
 There are financing industry terms, attorney legalese, title company lingo, and real estate vocabulary — and all of it can be mind-boggling for buyers and sellers.

 Some examples include: